 - need you to apply for temporary traffic restrictions

 - affect the safety of pedestrians and other road users

 If you're not sure if you need a road closure or want some help with traffic management planning - email firstname.lastname@example.org.

-You need to submit four documents at least 12 weeks before your event, or at least 16 weeks if you plan to use Council land (for example a park or car park).
-It's best to send them in the early planning stages, if you can:
+You need to submit an Event Notification Form at least 12 weeks before your event, or at least 16 weeks if you plan to use Council land (for example a park or car park).
+It's best to send them in the early planning stages, if you can.

-Email your completed forms and site plan to email@example.com or post to: Events, Rutland County Council, Catmose, Oakham, Rutland LE15 6HP.
+Email your completed documents to email@example.com or post to: Events, Rutland County Council, Catmose, Oakham, Rutland LE15 6HP.

-- run your event as safely as possible
+- help your event run as safely as possible

-- have the right permissions and licences in place
+- make sure you have the right permissions in place

 - comply with any relevant legislation

 Depending on the type of event you're organising, you may: